-The local bifurcations around the equilibrium points are analyzed mainly with the help of Sotomayor's theorem and Hopf bifurcation theorem \cite{perko2013differential}.
-In the system, if the stability condition of any of the equilibrium points violates in such a way that the corresponding determinant becomes $0$, giving a simple zero eigenvalue, then there will occur transcritical bifurcation, and we can observe the exchange of stability in that bifurcation threshold.
-The following theorem will state the condition where such bifurcation can be observed in $E_{1}$.
+The local bifurcations around the equilibrium points are analyzed mainly with the help of Sotomayor's theorem and Hopf's bifurcation theorem \cite{perko2013differential}.
+For instance, if the stability condition of any of the equilibrium points in the system violates in such a way that the corresponding determinant becomes $0$, giving a simple zero eigenvalue, then there will occur transcritical bifurcation, and we can observe the exchange of stability in that bifurcation threshold.
+The following theorems will state the conditions where such bifurcation can be observed for $E_{1}$ and $E_{2}$.